alexkasko/jar-launcher/README.md

 ---------------------------------------------------

 Icon file path, version information (author, company etc) and manifest file are specified in `resources/resources.rc` file.
-To use custom parameters copy `resources.rc` to `myapp.rc`, edit it approproately and set this variable in env file:
+To use custom parameters, copy `resources.rc` to `myapp.rc`, edit it approproately and set this variable in env file:

     export JL_RC_FILE=path/to/myapp.rc